What is upholstery fabric?

-Well simply put, upholstery fabric is fabric or textiles used for furniture.
+Upholstery fabric is fabric or textiles used for furniture.
 What is upholstery?
-Upholstery is the physical act of covering seats and furniture with webbing, padding, springs, foam, or cushions to furniture and covering it with upholstery fabric.
+Upholstery is the physical act of stuffing seats and furniture with webbing, padding, springs, foam, or cushions into frames and covering it with upholstery fabric to make furniture.
 This type of work is very niche and needs to be done by a professional.
 The problem when it comes to upholstery fabric is what upholstery fabric is the best for my furniture?
 In this blog I want to give some background on upholstery and the fabric used to recover furniture today.

 The word upholstery comes from the Middle English word upholder, which referred to an artisan who help up their goods.
 A person who works with upholstery is an upholsterer.
 An apprentice upholsterer is often called an outsider or a trimmer.
 Nowadays they usually just call them an apprentice upholsterer.
 Historically, upholstery used materials such as straw and hay, animal hair, coconut husks, burlap, linen, wadding, and anything else upholsterers can shove into a piece of furniture to make it comfortable.